-Ice-breaking spectacle based on the Finns’ love of all things frozen
+An ice-breaking spectacle based on the Finns’ love of all things frozen

-Polar Bear Pitching is an ice-breaking event offering start-ups literally the coolest possible stage for pitching; a hole cut through the ice in the frozen Baltic Sea.
+Polar Bear Pitching is an ice-breaking event offering start-ups literally the coolest possible stage for pitching.
+A hole cut through the ice in the frozen Baltic Sea.
 Included in Polar Bear Pitching are world class workshops and talks that will inspire you to aim even higher.

 Held in February and the middle of winter, Polar Bear Pitching celebrates the city´s overlooked attributes – the cold winter and darkness that takes over for nine months every year.
 The event also appeals to general public and real-world key to the success of any start-up.

 A furry Polar Bear.
 Oulu is getting a lot of attention which is helping the city share it’s “open for business” message with the world, helped in part by an unlikely focal point for entrepreneurial endeavour – a polar bear, the furry-faced mascot of the Polar Bear Pitching event, known locally as J-Bear, the event volunteer and networker Jason Brower.

 Polar Bear Pitching is an annual event based on the Finns’ love of all things frozen – from ice swimming, ice fishing to plunging into ice cold water for no logical reason.

 Advice.
 Here are some cold advices for next winter’s happening: If you suffer from high blood pressure, please consult with your doctor.
 Warm up thoroughly before going in the icy water.
 You might feel like you can’t breathe.
 Relax, that’s only normal and harmless.
 It will pass.